Sons of Liberty: Later societies

 At various times, small secret organizations took the name "Sons of Liberty".
 They generally left very few records.
-Bennington, Vermont had an organization named the Sons of Liberty in the early 1800s that included local notables such as military officer Martin Scott and Hiram Harwood.
+In the early 19th century, there was an organization in Bennington, Vermont named the Sons of Liberty; this organisation included local notables such as military officer Martin Scott and Hiram Harwood.

-The Improved Order of Red Men (estab.
-1834) claimed to be descendants of the original Sons of Liberty, noting that the Sons participated in the Boston Tea Party dressed as their idea of "Indians".
+The Improved Order of Red Men, established in 1834, claimed to be descended from the original Sons of Liberty, noting that the Sons participated in the Boston Tea Party dressed as their idea of "Indians".

 The name was also used during the American Civil War.
-The Copperhead group the Knights of the Golden Circle reorganized in 1863 as the "Order of American Knights".
+The Copperhead group, the Knights of the Golden Circle, reorganized in 1863 as the "Order of American Knights".
 In 1864, it became the Order of the Sons of Liberty, with the Ohio politician Clement L. Vallandigham, most prominent of the Copperheads, as its supreme commander.
-In most areas only a minority of its membership was radical enough to discourage enlistments, resist the draft, and shield deserters.
+In most areas, only a minority of its membership was radical enough to discourage enlistments, resist the draft, and shield deserters.
 The group held numerous peace meetings.
-A few agitators, some of them encouraged by Southern money, talked of a revolt in the Old Northwest, with the goal of ending the war.
-Both the KGC and the Order of the Sons of Liberty came under federal prosecution in 1864 for treason, especially in Indiana.
+A few agitators, some of them encouraged by Southern money, talked of a revolt in the Old Northwest, to end the war.
+In 1864, both the KGC and the Order of the Sons of Liberty were prosecuted for treason by federal authorities, especially in Indiana.

-A radical wing of the Zionist movement launched a boycott in the U.S. against British films in 1948, in response to British policies in Palestine.
-It called itself the "Sons of Liberty".
+In 1948, a radical wing of the Zionist movement, calling itself the "Sons of Liberty", launched a boycott of British films in the U.S.; this was in response to British policies in Palestine.